Vedantam Raghavayya: Personal life

 Raghavayya was born in Kuchipudi, Krishna district of Andhra Pradesh on 8 June 1919 to Vedantam Ramayya and Annapurnamma.
 He had six daughters and a son, including renowned Kuchipudi guru Vedantam Ramu, and actress Shubha.
-He was married to actress Suryaprabha, the sister of actress Pushpavalli who was partner to Gemini Ganesan, and their daughter Rekha is a Hindi actress.
+He was married to actress Suryaprabha, the sister of actress Pushpavalli who was married to Gemini Ganesan, and their daughter Rekha is a Hindi actress.